Islamic Mortgages, Insurance and Loans

 Confused.com …about Mortgages, Insurance and Banking

 The Dangers of RibaRiba literally means increase.
 Known widely as ‘interest’ and ‘usury’, it is the charge levied for ‘using’ money.
 In other words, it is where one party makes a profit through lending to another party.
 It is the increase of money without risk and without effort.
 Imam Bukhari narrated that the Prophet (peace be on him) related what he saw in a dream:

 ‘… we came to a red river like blood, I saw a man swimming in it and another on the river bank had gathered many stones.
 The swimmer started swimming toward the man on the riverbank and when he got to him, he opened his mouth to feed him the stones.’
 Then the Prophet (peace be on him) said, that is the riba eater.’
 (Bukhari)

-The ayahs on riba are crystal clear and the hadith confirm that a loan which is returned with increase is impermissible and hugely sinful in Islam.
+When is Riba Permissible?The ayahs on riba are crystal clear and the hadith confirm that a loan which is returned with increase is impermissible and hugely sinful in Islam.
 However in situations of dhoroora (necessity), what is haram becomes permissible- the classic example being the man in the desert who will die unless he eats a ham sandwich.
 There are five areas to which the shariah preserves our right.
 These are faith, life, health, wealth and preservation of lineage.
 If any of these are threatened, this would be a necessity.
 Examples of things that constitute necessity: a home, a car if you can’t manage without it for your work, medical treatment and education.

 MortgagesHouse prices are so high now, that very few people can buy without taking credit.
 Interest based mortgages contain riba.
 Yet, owning a house is a necessity.
 Some people argue that owning is not a necessity, as renting is an option.
 However permanently renting a house is a waste of money.
 Home ownership gives peace of mind and enables the Muslim ummah to be rooted and secure.
 An ummah which is struggling to pay rent and living in temporary accommodation cannot help itself let alone others.
 In surah Nahl we are told:

 ‘It is Allah who made out of the things He created, some things to give you shade; of the hills He made some for your shelter; He made you garments to protect you from heat, and coats of mail to protect you from your (mutual) violence.
 Thus does He complete his favours on you, that ye may surrender to His will (in Islam)’.
 (16:81)From this we can see that shelter is one of the things Allah Almighty promised us.
 Here are our options:

 - Research Islamic mortgages and if you can afford it, this is the best option.
 It may seem similar to conventional mortgages, however just as a halal chicken appears no different from a non-halal chicken, there is a world of difference between the.
 Similarly, the Islamic mortgage is halal.